geroalexander/psql-docker/README.md

 - clone this repo
 - install dependencies
+- IN LIBRAI REPO WE WILL CREATE A .ENV FILE WITH DB CREDENTIALS
 - in the root folder run: `docker-compose up -d`
 - this will build the docker image and create our DB from the .yml file